fathom-playground/playground/README.md

 ## Getting Data
-All adventures and discussions in this repo are public and so are an excellent source of data.
-However we also want to captures more in depth data in the form of interviews with adventurers.
+All adventures and discussions in this repo are public and so are an excellent source of data to answer these questions.
+However we also want to capture more in depth data in the form of interviews with adventurers.
 These will be publicly compiled and shared in their own repository (or might even be an adventure of their own).